• Skip to primary navigation

 Lemon Zest

-Lemon zest is a great substitute for lemongrass because lemons are available year-round everywhere.
+Lemon zest is an excellent lemongrass replacement because lemons are available year-round everywhere.

 In addition, it offers a great citrus flavor without adding unwanted acidity to the dish.